 The programs for the plays Dwain Johnson directed featured notes written by the director.
-The earliest program note I have is from 1955 and it is merely an announcement that there would be no intermission.
+The earliest program note I have is from 1955 and it is a Hitchcockean announcement that there would be no intermission "entertainment" to preserve the integrity of the experience.
 As the years passed, these notes became more formal.
 They were re-titled "Notes from the Director" and they allowed Mr. J to indulge in some refection, humor and philosophical musing.
 Placed in chronological order as I've done here, you see the evolution of the young teacher to the seasoned professional.
 His aspirations and ideals are clearly visible.
 The two standout entries came from Cyrano de Bergerac and his final production, Arsenic and Old Lace.

 Navigate to specific notes by using the menu icon in the upper, right-hand corner of this page.